pypy/pypy.org/posts/2022/06/record-known-result.rst

 ========================================

 How is ``record_known_result`` implemented?
-As I wrote above, the implementation of that hint is piggy-backing on the existing support for ``elidable`` functions in the optimizer of the meta-JIT.
+As I wrote above, the implementation of that hint builds on the existing support for ``elidable`` functions in the optimizer of the meta-JIT.
 There are several optimizations that do something with elidable function calls: `constant folding`__, CSE__, `dead code elimination`__.
 Let's look at those work on ``elidable`` functions: